tholman/overscroll/readme.md

 ```

 #### CSS
-You'll need to position the element you want to slide in/out of the screen manually.
-Since `overscroll` edits the transform of your element, you'll need to avoid using your own transforms on it.
+You'll need to position the element you want to slide in/out of the screen initially.
+Since `overscroll` edits the transform of your element, you should try to avoid using transforms on it too.

 That said, your positioning doesn't need to be anything too complex.
 For example: